coderitter/knight-form/README.md

 ## Mapping

 The mapping element maps a key to a form element.
+The key can be really anything.
 Use it to your liking to create new behavioural elements tailored to your needs.
 It is just a data structure which can be used for any behaviour.

 ```typescript
 var mapping = new Mapping().add(